Skip to main content

 2. Library

-Operational Research: 2011 Cash Transfer in Samburu & Marsabit
+Operational Research: 2011 cash transfer in Samburu & Marsabit

-2012 — By KRCS and IFRC
+2012 — By KRCS, IFRC

 In late 2011, cash transfer interventions were undertaken in the Samburu and Marsabit branches of Kenya Red Cross Society (KRCS) as part of their drought response.
 The intervention was designed to provide meaningful assistance to beneficiaries.
 It was also an opportunity for KRCS to learn more about cash interventions and their potential as a future form of drought response.
 IFRC, together with KRCS, planned a review of the intervention in February 2012.